What is the difference between the Associate in Arts (AA) and Associate in Science (AS) degrees in Nursing?

 How many students are accepted to the program?
 Do you keep a waitlist?

 We are able to accept 36 students each semester, both in Fall and in Spring.
 We do not keep a waitlist.
 If you are not initially accepted to the program, we encourage you to reapply during the next application period.
-If you would like advising on how to calculate your points and how you can increase your points, please visit our office.
+If you would like advising on how to calculate your points and how you can increase your points, please attend an information session or schedule a 1-1 booking appointment.

 I have a foreign nurse degree and the BRN is requiring I take additional courses.
 Do you offer courses in Med-Surg and OB?